xiaofengzai/ExcelToolkit/readme.md

-this module is aimed to help export or import excel;
+This module is aimed to help export or import excel;
 you just need to complete configuration and pre-process Function and after-process Function, put in you Data,and then it works;

 1.export use the core class MyWkBook and SheetConfig,you need to tell it the type of cell,how to response when get and empty value,empty line or exception .
 I place a demo in Test directory.